experience on our website. If you continue, we'll assume that you are happy to receive

 Getting the best for Britain's stations

-There are over 2,500 stations across Britain, with the 17 biggest and busiest run by Network Rail.
-The remainder are leased to train operating companies who are responsible for their day-to-day running.
+There are over 2,500 stations across Britain, with many of the biggest and busiest run by us.
+The remainder are leased to train companies who are responsible for their day-to-day running.

-Major station redevelopments like at King's Cross and Birmingham New Street will transform people's journeys by providing accessible, spacious and pleasant facilities.
+Major station redevelopments like at King's Cross and Birmingham New Street have transformed people's journeys by providing accessible, spacious and pleasant facilities.
 Improvements are also being made at hundreds of smaller stations across the country, and many more schemes are planned.

-The guide helps design teams to see whether their plans will deliver better stations through making them accessible and easy to use, integrate well with their communities and make a positive economic, social and environmental impact.
+A guide has been produced to help design teams see whether their plans will deliver better stations through making them accessible and easy to use, integrate well with their communities and make a positive economic, social and environmental impact.

 Action Stations sought people's views on our 10-point plan for the future of stations.
 The results showed that provision of ‘the basics’ – seated waiting areas, toilets, ticket sales facilities, cash points and reliable information – was still of primary importance for passengers.